Villa-rose/villa-martinique/README.md

 Pour lancer le terminal, taper terminal dans la loupe. cd documents/villa-martinique

-To test your setup run `jekyll --server --auto` at the root of the project directory.
+To test your setup run `jekyll serve` at the root of the project directory.
 The website should be available at http://localhost:4000/

 Deploy to Amazon S3
 ---------